 Async Lambdas

-Add async before parameters:
+Add async after the ID, before parameters:

 Plain Text

-§B{result] §AWAIT §C{ProcessAsync] §A x §/C
+§B{result} §AWAIT §C{ProcessAsync} §A x §/C

 §R result